smucsclub/hacksmu/index.md

     "Nathan Wesley", "nwesley@smu.edu",
     "https://www.linkedin.com/in/nathaniel-wesley-63a180172/",
     "../img/team/nathan-wesley.jpg", "Director",
-    "Nathan is a junior at SMU studying computer science and statistics.
+    "Nathan is a senior at SMU studying computer science and statistics.
 When he's not hacking away at his fully-customized linux terminal, he likes to run and listen to lo-fi beats on spotify.
-He prides himself on being the Computer Science Club Treasurer and doing *really good* at that one JV wrestling tournament in high school."
+He prides himself on being the Computer Science Club President and doing *really good* at that one JV wrestling tournament in high school."
   ],
   [
     "Michael Lennon", "mlennon@smu.edu",
     "https://www.linkedin.com/in/michael-lennon-6a8b07199/",
     "../img/team/michael-lennon.jpg", "Co-Director",
-    "Michael is a sophomore studying computer science and math at SMU.
-Outside of coding, he's involved in SMU's Engineers Without Borders and plays trombone for the SMU Mustang Band.
+    "Michael is a junior studying computer science and math at SMU.
+Outside of coding (in his not fully-customized Linux Terminal...), he's involved in Theta Tau and plays trombone for the SMU Mustang Band.
 In his free time, he enjoys tutoring, drawing, running, and playing video games."
   ],
   [
     "Maggie Asare", "asaredfw@gmail.com",